 Call for Nominations to the APA Committee on Aging

-CONA's mission is to advance psychology as a science and profession and as a means of promoting health and human welfare by ensuring that older adults, especially the growing numbers of older women and members of minority groups, receive the attention of the association.
+CONA's mission is to advance psychology as a science and profession and as a means of promoting health and human welfare by ensuring that older adults, especially the growing numbers of older women and members of minority groups, receive the attention of the American Psychological Association.
 Its goals include:

-Read overview of CONA’s activities and members (PDF, 195KB) since its inception.
+Read overview of CONA’s activities and members (PDF, 215KB) since its inception.

 Selected candidates are required to attend two committee meetings each year in Washington, D.C., with expenses reimbursed by the APA.
-The committee will meet on March 21-23 and September 19-21, 2014; and March 27-29, 2015.
-(Fall meeting dates TBD).
-Members are encouraged to attend a CONA meeting held during the APA Convention at their own expense.
-CONA is a working committee with ongoing time-sensitive and consuming projects that require members' attention.
-Members are expected to participate in frequent email discussions and bimonthly conference calls, work on committee priorities between meetings, provide consultation to the director of the APA Office on Aging and participate in policy advocacy activities.
+The committee will meet on March 27-29, and Sept.
+18-20, 2015; and April 1-3 and Sept.
+23-25, 2016.
+Members are encouraged to attend a CONA meeting held during the APA Annual Convention, at their own expense.
+CONA is a working committee with ongoing time sensitive and consuming projects that require members' attention.
+Members are expected to participate in frequent email discussions and bi-monthly conference calls, work on Committee priorities between meetings, provide consultation to the Director of the APA Office on Aging, and participate in policy advocacy activities.

-Nomination materials should include a current curriculum vitae, a letter from the nominee indicating the nominee's commitment to serve on CONA and highlighting specific competencies, interests and potential contributions to the work of CONA, and three letters of support.
+Nomination materials should include a current curriculum vitae, a letter from the nominee indicating their commitment to serve on CONA and highlighting specific competencies, interests, and potential contributions to the work of CONA.
+Three letters of support are required.
 Prior applicants are encouraged to reapply.

 Nominations and supporting materials should be sent by August 29, 2014 to: